AbductiveLearning/ABLkit/docs/Intro/Datasets.rst

 Dataset
 -------

-ABL-Package offers several `dataset classes <../API/abl.dataset.html>`_ for different usage, such as ``ClassificationDataset``, ``RegressionDataset`` and ``PredictionDataset``, while users are only required to organize the dataset into a tuple consists of the following three components
+ABL-Package assumes user data to be structured as a tuple, comprising the following three components:

 - ``X``: List[List[Any]]
     A list of instances representing the input data.
 We refer to each List in ``X`` as an instance and one instance may contain several elements.